Authentication

 • Client ID: this is a public ID that identifies an application.
 It is safe to share this ID and to expose it in client-side JavaScript applications.

 • Client Secret: this is a confidential key that is specific to an application, serving as a form of password.
 It is imperative that this key is kept private and not shared with unauthorized individuals.
 Moreover, any requests involving this key should be transmitted via a secure (HTTPS) channel, and executed server-side.
+This key is used to generate access tokens and refresh them.

 • Refresh Token: this is a secondary token that does not need to be sent with every request.
 An application sends this token to Apicbase when it needs to generate a new access token, but more on this later.